will-wow/knit/README.md

 safely populate that struct without worrying about atom-based DDOS attacks.

 ## Use
-First, define a module with a schema:
+First, define a module with a schema.
+The schema block should return a map with field names as keys and types as values.
 ```elixir
 defmodule KnitTest.Person do
   use Knit.Schema